st1vms/unofficial-claude-api/README.md

 - Ask questions about a wide variety of topics.
 Claude can chat about current events, pop culture, sports, and more.

 - Get helpful explanations on complex topics.
-Ask Claude to explain a concept or current event in simple terms.
+Ask Claude to explain concepts and ideas in simple terms.

 - Generate summaries from long text or documents.
 Just give the filepath as an attachment to Claude and get back a concise summary.